 The Hamilton Building will be transformed into a publicly accessible entry point and central focus for the Rosewood Hotel.
 The magnificent building, designed by celebrated architect Thomas Hamilton in 1826, has been in a state of decline and disrepair for the last 40 years and is on the Buildings at Risk Register.
-Our proposals will restore the Hamilton Building to its former glory and be an accessible and largely unaltered centrepiece for the Rosewood Hotel.
+Our proposals will restore the Hamilton Building to its former glory without negating the Scottish heritage within its architecture and be an accessible and largely unaltered centrepiece for the Rosewood Hotel.

 The revised submission will transform the Hamilton Building as part of a £75 million design project which will retain virtually all of the original structure of the building whilst creating a welcoming and inclusive internal environment for the first time in its history.
 This will ensure it remains as one of the nation’s most treasured landmarked buildings.